Skip to content

 [B]

-the BIO was powerful organisation.
+the BIO was a powerful organisation.

 [C]

-gene patenting was great concern.
+gene patenting was a great concern.

 [D]